1973 Ferrari 365 GTB/4

 Daytona 16685 Today:

 Our company has been aware of this particular Ferrari Daytona for more than a year.
 We had it inspected and aggressively tried to negotiate a purchase but were not able to come to an agreement until finally in late September of this year.
-This Ferrari has less than 200 miles on the odometer since the completion of a full restoration.
+This Ferrari has less than 200 miles on the odometer since the completion of the full mechanical restoration.
 Please review the inspection photos carefully as they provide an excellent overview of the entire vehicle as well as its quality and condition.
 The original books and manuals remain with the vehicle and a took kit is also include with the purchase.
+The remaining paintwork is expected to be completed later this month.